kaiyyang/cpsc416_GroupProject_ReliableBT/README.md

 # torrent

-**This is the core component for the Reliable BitTorrent group project (UBC CPSC 416 2022W2).
-The validation repository can be found [here](https://github.com/Maxwell-Yang-2001/reliableBT-validation).**
+**This is the client component for the Reliable BitTorrent group project (UBC CPSC 416 2022W2).
+The tracker repository can be found [here](https://github.com/Maxwell-Yang-2001/reliableBT-tracker), and the validation repository can be found [here](https://github.com/Maxwell-Yang-2001/reliableBT-validation).**

 <hr>